keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ```
 :::

+> [See here]({{code_repo}}/src/main/scala/green/thisfieldwas/embracingnondeterminism/typeclasses/Functor.scala) for the definition in the sample repository.

 For any context `F[A]`, the `map()` function accepts another function `f: A => B` and applies it to the term within the context, giving back `F[B]`.

 Contexts that are functors thus allow abstraction over unknown cases.
 For example, a function `f: A => B` may be lifted into an `Option[A]` and applied if an instance of `A` is present.
 If no instance of `A` is present, then nothing happens.
-Specifically, by using `map()` the function `f` is unconcerned with the unknown quantity of `A`’s presence.
+Specifically, by using `map()` the function `f` is unconcerned with the unknown quantity of `A`'s presence.
 Many contexts encode dimensions of unknown quantities, and as functors they completely abstract the nondeterminism of these quantities.

 What this means is that for any context in the desired case, such as a `Some` of `Option[A]` or a `Right` of `Either[X, A]`, the function `f` will be applied when lifted with `map()`.
 Any number of functions may be applied to the new contexts returned by subsequent applications of `map()`, and they will all apply as the initial context was in the desired case.
 Functors thus represent a form of data transformation, as they transform data if data exists, or they simply return a void context if data does not exist, i.e. they propagate the _undesired case_.

 Functors however only allow transformation of data from a sole instance of a context.
 This means that functions applicable to `map()` may only have the form `f: A => B`.
 Multiple inputs to a function lifted with `map()` are not possible with this abstraction.
-Consequently, as there is only one input, control flow is not possible as `map()` always runs `f` if the context is in its desired case, and no instance of `A` will cause `map()` to return the context in an undesired case to halt further computation against the context.
+Consequently, as there is only one input, control flow is not possible as `map()` always applies `f` if the context is in its desired case, and no instance of the term `A` will cause `map()` to return the context in an undesired case to halt further computation against the context.
+There is no way to control the flow of execution against contexts by using functors.

 ## Control flow

-What function might allow for control flow using contexts?
+What function might allow for control flow against contexts?
 There is one, `map2()`:

 :::{.numberLines}
 ```scala